 Pictures of Dyshidrotic Eczema on Hands and Feet

-Before we get into how together we might can heal our irritating eczema, let us first look at some images that have been identified (by either doctors, Google, or me, having had it for years) as dyshidrotic eczema.
+Before we get into how together we might heal our irritating eczema, let us first look at some images that have been identified (by either Doctors, Google, or me, having had it for years) as dyshidrotic eczema.

 These images have been specifically labelled “dyshidrotic eczema” or “pompholyx”, and I want you to look at them, just so you can judge if this what you think you might have, versus other types of skin issues.

-With these examples, notice the blistering, the infected appearance, and the discolouration all over the skin of these poor people.
+With these examples, notice the blistering, the infected appearance, and the discoloration all over the skin of these poor people.
 No one wants this condition, and, sadly, the causes of eczema are still a bit of a mystery, and so it’s that much harder to manage.
-It isn’t a complete mystery, w

 Quite often, dyshidrotic eczema can be found on the hands and feet, in the form of these itchy red and irritated blisters, which can be filled with puss or a clear liquid discharge.